 - Before bed - During a typical day, we blink up to 1,200 times per hour and a whopping 28,800 times in a day.
 This is a lot of work for our eyes and eyelids.
 Add to this the amount of time we spend staring at a computer, smartphone or other device, and it’s no wonder our eyes are drier towards the end of the day.
 If you notice a difference in your eyes on the weekend compared to a workday, try to break up your workday.
 Fill up your drink bottle and stay hydrated throughout the day.
 Plan on stretch breaks.
 Practice mindfulness.
 They can be short activities, but they'll help your eyes and brain to remain productive.

 - Outdoors - Love fresh air?
 The outdoors can be a great way to recharge but our eyes can be exposed to wind, dust, smoke, pollen, fumes and other airborne pollutants.
 If you notice dry/watery eyes when outdoors, try to protect your eyes with wrap-around sunglasses.
 This reduces airflow hitting your eyes.
 It also slows evaporation around your eyes.
 Look for sunglasses with close fitting frames.
 Minimise air-gaps for best protection.
 Your Optometrist can also suggest the right prescription sunglasses to suit your needs.

 Do you have symptoms of dry eyes?
 Make a note of your symptoms and activities.
-It’s easy to book online via MyHealth1st.
+It’s easy to book and appointment with an optometrist near you via MyHealth1st.
 You’ll get relief and a plan for improvement.